DarkEnergySurvey/simple/README.md

 By default, `farm_plots.py` will only produce plots for hotspots with statistical significance greater than 5.5 sigma.
 This threshold has intentionally chosen to be low (such that investigations can be made of very low-significance hotsposts and candidates) but also to minimize junk.

-This code is currently going through an architectural overhaul to capitalize on the OOP nature of python.